Romjan20/ETH-beginers-Assesment/README.md

 # ETH-beginers-Assesment
 This repository contains the Solidity smart contract code for the MyToken cryptocurrency.
-MyToken is a basic ERC20 token with minting and burning functionalities.
+MyToken is a basic ERC token with minting and burning functionalities.
 Table of Contents

     1.Introduction